 One more thing about boating footwear: black soles are a major "no-no".
 The dark scuff marks they leave are a devil to remove from the deck!

 Do yourself - and the boat - a favor.
-Wear close-toed shoes that have light-colored, non-scuff soles and good traction.
+Wear close-toed shoes with light-colored, non-scuff soles and good traction.

 • Sun block.
 The sun's rays reflecting off the water can fry you to a crisp more quickly than you might imagine, even on an overcast day.
 So wearing sun block is a must-do.

-*Important: When the mist from spray-on sun block drifts onto a damp boat deck, it creates a mini oil slick.
-If you plan to re-apply sunscreen while you're onboard, be sure take lotion with you - not spray.
+*Important: When spray-on sunscreen mist drifts down on a damp boat deck, it creates a mini oil slick.
+(Not good!)
+If you plan to use sunscreen while you're onboard, be sure take sunblock lotion with you, not spray.

 • Jacket or cover-up.
 This falls into the category of "better to have it and not need it, than to need it and not have it."